-This indicator presents data for the 2004-05 and 2005-06 school years showing the general fund balance appropriated in the original budgets and comparing that data at year end to the districts' Comprehensive Annual Financial Reports for the respective school years for the actual amount of general fund balance used or the actual amount of general fund balance generated.
-A negative amount in the actual columns means that the district actually used fund balance (surplus) in that year.
-A positive amount in the actual columns means that the district generated or added to fund balance (surplus) in that year.
+This indicator presents data for the 2010-11 and 2011-12 school years showing the general fund balance appropriated in the original budgets and the actual amount of general fund balance used or generated during the same year based on the information reported in the school districts' Comprehensive Annual Financial Reports (CAFRs).
+A negative amount in the actual column indicates the district used fund balance to support district operations in that year.
+A positive amount in the actual column indicates the district generated additional fund balance during that year.

-Indicator 21 - Unreserved General Fund Balance Excess
+Indicator 21 - General Fund Excess Surplus